Sack of Thebes: Sack

 The Assyrians soon returned to Egypt.
 Together with Psamtik I's army, which comprised Carian mercenaries, they fought a pitched battle in north Memphis, close to the temple of Isis, between the Serapeum and Abusir.
 Tantamani was defeated and fled to Upper Egypt but just 40 days after the battle, Ashurbanipal's army arrived in Thebes.
 Tantamani had already left the city for "Kipkipi".
 This has been identified as a location that remains uncertain but might be Kom Ombo, some 200 km south of Thebes.
 Other researchers believe that "Kipkipi" was not a location at all, but a foul expression used to convey that Tantamani "was screwed".
 Thebes itself was conquered "smashed (as if by) a floodstorm" and heavily plundered.
 The event is not mentioned in Egyptian sources but is known from the Assyrian annals, which report that the inhabitants were deported.
-The Assyrians took a large booty of gold, silver, precious stones, clothes, horses, fantastic animals, as well as two obelisks covered in electrum weighing 2.500 talents (c.
-75.5 tons, or 166,500 lb):
+The Assyrians took a large booty of gold, silver, precious stones, clothes, horses, fantastic animals, as well as two obelisks covered in electrum weighing 2,500 talents (c.
+75.5 tons, or 166,500 lb).
+It has also been interpreted by biblical scholars that a reference to Thebes in the Book of Nahum refers to this event.